 The local children from Helen & Douglas House were invited along with children from Roald Dahl’s Marvelous Children’s charity, to Clarence House to decorate the Christmas tree, to join Her Royal Highness for lunch and to meet Santa’s reindeer at her London home.
-The Duchess of Cornwall has been Patron of Helen & Douglas House since 2007 and this is the tenth time that families supported by Helen & Douglas House, along with hospice staff, have been invited to Clarence House at Christmas.
+The former Duchess of Cornwall was Patron of Helen & Douglas House and this is the tenth time that families supported by Helen & Douglas House, along with hospice staff, have been invited to Clarence House at Christmas.

 As they went into the dining room there was a fantastic spread of chocolate Santa’s, candy canes, chocolate coins, gingerbread and fruit.
 Whilst the children were seated at the table, the Duchess personally served them with a plate of delicious, steaming sausage and mash, over which she poured gravy.

 After lunch, The former Duchess of Cornwall said ‘I want to thank all of you – the parents, the nurses, the carers – and most of all these wonderful children.
 I know sometimes it’s not easy, but to see [the children] all today here and looking so happy it’s a real treat for me and I look forward to it every year.’